GenAI Case Study

 Policy document processing€450KOverlaps with claims automationConsolidated into Phase 1 scope

-Internal knowledge management€350KNot aligned with primary objectivesRemoved — can be added later if needed
+Internal knowledge management€350KNot aligned with primary objectivesRemoved — can be added later

-"Future-proofing" architecture layer€250KPremature optimisation — no clear deliverableRemoved — revisit after Phase 1 results
+“Future-proofing” architecture layer€250KPremature optimisation — no clear deliverableRemoved — revisit after Phase 1

-Project management overhead€150KExcessive for scopeReduced to €90K — aligned with phased delivery
+Project management overhead€150KExcessive for scopeReduced to €90K

 Total€3.8M€2.66M (re-scoped)

 Data handling provisions were equally weak.
-The SOW used policyholder claims data — sensitive personal data under GDPR — for model training and testing, but lacked specific provisions for data minimisation, purpose limitation, retention periods, and deletion obligations.
+The SOW used policyholder claims data (sensitive personal data under GDPR) for model training and testing, but lacked specific provisions for data minimisation, purpose limitation, retention periods, and deletion obligations.
 For a regulated insurance entity, this created GDPR compliance risk.

-What IT Leaders Should Do Now — Before Signing AI Consulting SOWs
+What IT Leaders Should Do Now

 03

-Phase 1: SOW Re-Scoping — Eliminating Non-Essentials
+Phase 1: SOW Re-Scoping and Cost Right-Sizing

 The first phase focused on transforming the consulting engagement from an ambitious, open-ended vision into a controlled, phased project with clear deliverables at each stage.